dagster-io/dagster/examples/modern_data_stack_assets/README.md

 $ python -m modern_data_stack_assets.setup_airbyte
 ```

-At the end of this output you should see something like:
+At the end of this output, you should see something like:

 ```
 Created Airbyte Connection: c90cb8a5-c516-4c1a-b243-33dfe2cfb9e8